Same-sex marriage (SSM) in Kentucky.

 "... there is no doubt that Windsor and this Court’s analysis suggest a possible result to that question."

-"Windsor" refers to the U.S. Supreme Court ruling on 2013-JUN-26 that repealed a major section of the federal Defense of Marriage Act (DOMA) by declaring it unconstitutional.
-The ruling required the federal government to include legally married same-sex couples in their 1,138 programs that give benefits, protections, tax advantages, etc. to married couples and their children.
+"Windsor" refers to the U.S. Supreme Court ruling on 2013-JUN-26 that repealed Section 3 of the federal Defense of Marriage Act (DOMA) by declaring it unconstitutional.
+The ruling required the federal government to include many legally married same-sex couples in their 1,138 programs that give benefits, protections, tax advantages, etc. to married couples and their children.
 The reasoning used in the ruling by the majority of Supreme Court Justices subsequently triggered over 70 lawsuits in federal and state courts during the following 12 months concerning same-sex marriages.

 Two days after Judge Heyburn's memorandum in February, two unmarried same-sex couples from Louisville, KY asked to join the case: